EricPlayZ/NonEuclidean-Godot/README.md

 ## Compiled binaries

-If you want to play the game on Windows, Linux or Mac OSX, I have already compiled them in the [bin GLES2](Non-Euclidean-3D-GLES2-Low-End/bin) and [bin GLES3](Non-Euclidean-3D-GLES3/bin) folders.
+If you want to play the game on Windows, Linux or Mac OSX, I have already compiled the binaries in the [bin GLES2](Non-Euclidean-3D-GLES2-Low-End/bin) and [bin GLES3](Non-Euclidean-3D-GLES3/bin) folders.

 ## How it works